Embedded Multilevel Regression and Poststratification: Model-based Inference with Incomplete Auxiliary Information: Application to the Longitudinal Survey of Wellbeing

-We classify a respondent to be food insecure if it is often the case that they ``worried whether [their] food would run out before [they] got money to buy more.''
+We classify a respondent to be food insecure if it is ``often'' the case that they ``worried whether [their] food would run out before [they] got money to buy more.''
 We use the binary proxy of agency visit frequency to indicate whether they have visited a food acquisition agency within the last 12 months.
-The outcome model in the EMRP methods accounts for age in years (18-35, 36-50, 50+), sex (male, female), race (White, Black, other), the highest level of education achieved (less than high school, high school or equivalent, some college or associate's degree, bachelor's degree or higher), pre-tax cash income for the household ($<$\$35k, \$35-55k, \$55-100k, $>$\$100k), and agency visitor status (``visitor'' if the respondent has visited a food acquisition agency within the last 12 months, ``non-visitor'' otherwise).
-There are 11 participants with a missing response variable and 20 missing their education values, which we impute by randomly sampling from the corresponding observed values, and the effect of the small amount of item nonresponse is negligible.
+The outcome model in the EMRP methods accounts for age in years (18-35, 36-50, 50+), sex (male, female), race (White, Black, other), the highest level of education achieved (less than high school, high school or equivalent, some college or associate's degree, bachelor's degree or higher), annual pre-tax cash income for the household ($<$\$35k, \$35-55k, \$55-100k, $>$\$100k), and agency visitor status (``visitor'' if the respondent has visited a food acquisition agency within the last 12 months, ``non-visitor'' otherwise).
+There are 11 participants with a missing response variable and 20 missing their education values which we impute by randomly sampling from the corresponding observed values, and the effect of the small amount of item nonresponse is negligible.

-Table~\ref{tab:baseline_tab1} gives the percentage distributions of sociodemographics and the food insecurity prevalence of the LSW sample and two groups stratified by the indicator of agency visits.
-Agency visitors tend to be younger, non-white, less educated, and more food insecure compared to non-visitors.
-Interestingly, agency visitors have fewer low-income residents ($<$\$35k) than those without visits (32.6\% vs. 57.5\%).
+Table~\ref{tab:baseline_tab1} gives the distributions of sociodemographics and the food insecurity prevalence of the LSW sample and two groups stratified by the indicator of agency visits.
+Agency visitors tend to be younger, non-White, less educated, and more food insecure compared to non-visitors.
+Interestingly, the frequency of agency visitors who are low-income residents ($<$\$35k) is lower than that of nonvisitors (32.6\% vs. 57.5\%).
 The population distribution of sociodemographics (age, sex, race, education, and income) is available in the ACS-NYC 2011, but that of agency visitors is not, reflecting the EMRP setting in Figure~\ref{fig:emrp}.

-We are interested in estimating food insecurity prevalence across subgroups to identify characteristics of at-risk groups.
-Two sets of subgroups are defined for analysis.
-The first set is defined by income levels: Low ($<$\$35k, n = 884), Lower-middle (\$35-55k, n = 273), Middle (\$55-100k, n = 456), and Upper-middle ($>$\$100k, n = 615).
-The second set is defined by cross-tabulations between agency visit frequency and sociodemographic variables: Visitor (n = 626), Poor non-visitor ($<$\$35k income, n = 523), Male visitor (n = 218), and Educated visitor (Bachelor's or higher, n = 123).
-For the first set of subgroup estimates, we compare classical MRP to the EMRP, WFPBB, and unweighted estimators.
-For the second set, we compare EMRP to WFPBB methods where classical MRP is not feasible.